East San Fernando Valley Light Rail Transit Project

 Gannett Fleming is the design leader for Phase 1 of the first light rail corridor in Los Angeles County’s San Fernando Valley.
 Home to over 1.7 million people, the 6.7-mile East San Fernando Valley Corridor (ESFVC) project introduces a light rail transit system along Van Nuys Boulevard, currently the second busiest bus transit corridor in the Valley and the seventh busiest in Los Angeles.
 ESFVC expands mobility to serve as a growth catalyst for several diverse, vibrant communities while providing connections to the rest of the county.

 What We're Doing

-The project will build 11 rail line stations, with locations determined by land-use patterns, roadway geometry, and available right-of-way.
+The progressive design-build project will build 11 rail line stations, with locations determined by land-use patterns, roadway geometry, and available right-of-way.
 Many stations have been placed mid-block with pedestrian access to preserve the many existing vehicular left turns.
 Rehabilitation of Van Nuys Boulevard will include several multimodal functions, including new: